PejLab/Pantry/README.md

 # Pantry

 Pantry (PAN-TRanscriptome phenotYping) is a framework for generating molecular phenotypes from RNA-Seq.
-Existing tools have been developed to generate different transcriptomic phenotypes, and Pantry allows you to run them with full flexibility in a convenient and organized process.
-The goal is to make molecular QTL mapping and other analyses as easy to perform for a multitude of transcriptomic phenotypes as for basic gene expression only.
+Existing tools have been developed to generate different modalities of transcriptomic phenotypes, and Pantry allows you to run them with full flexibility in a convenient and organized process.
+The goal is to make molecular QTL mapping and other analyses as easy to perform for a multitude of transcriptomic phenotype modalities as for basic gene expression only.

 A project is specified with a config file containing general parameters, e.g. paths to FASTQ and reference annotation file, single-end or paired-end, and strandedness.
-It also lists the phenotypes to generate.
+It also lists the modalities to generate.

 ## Installation